0xSnowflakeXD/windows-utilities/README.md

 Software authority is the most important part that you MUST read before using this software.
 If the software have ALL of requirements below, your software is legit.
 They are, but not limited at:
 - The file must 100% original.
 You can just DM Henry133#2436 for checking issues or compare them on GitHub.
 - Translations are banned for default.
 Translations are not trusted and my contains unacceptable contents after translating.
-You may use YOUR OWN translated cop(y/ies) of Windows Utilities but you CAN'T share them or public them on the internet.
+You may use YOUR OWN translated cop(y/ies) of Windows Utilities on YOUR OWN computer but you CAN'T share them or public them on the internet, this includes putting your translated cop(y/ies) into a drive and share/sell it.
 - The software may contains plugin (Plugins are added in the incoming updates).
 Make sure those JS file is harmless or usable, otherwise, we are not responsible for them (except plugins are made by our team or from this GitHub page, half of the damage are indemnify as you have enough proof for this)
 - Please don't pay for this software (unless sponsorship)
 - Water are just H2O, please do not against the rules!
 HCL is just acid, please DO NOT conceal bad behavior(s) of people to this software!